dorota-testing/jest_sample/README.md

     yarn test

 You can add your own functions and test.

+To test specific file run

+    yarn test filename.test.js